Club celebrates at end of season dinner and awards

 After a difficult start to the season, it was the return of ‘Jimbo’ in November that made all the difference.
 Solid in the centre of defence, great distribution around the pitch, and his 8 converted penalty corner goals transformed the fortunes of the 1st XI and propelled them up the league to a fine 3rd place finish.

-The 2nd XI started the season with no goalkeeper but that all changed when Freya turned 13 and was able to make her debut for them.
+The 2nd XI started the season with no goalkeeper but that all changed when Freya joined the team.
 Saving a flick on her debut, she’s fearless in goal even taking on the men’s 1st XI in training.
 She and her brilliant attitude have made a real difference to the season.

 A year ago Leo had never picked up a hockey stick.
 But after being roped in to help out the 2nd XI at the beginning of the season, he scored on his debut and never looked back, playing every match for the 2s and returning an impressive 11 goals, wrapping up the season by scoring on his debut for the 1st XI in the final match.